mcgill-robotics/compsys/README.md

 ```

 Use the `ctrl + arrow` keys to navigate between panes.
-Subtitute `ctrl` with `alt` to move much more.
+Substitute `ctrl` with `alt` to move much more.
-Mutiple keys can be enter in quick succession.
+Multiple keys can be enter in quick succession.
 ```
 ctrl-UP       Resize pane up
 ctrl-DOWN     Resize pane down